danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 The jsoncons implementation follows these [ABNF rules](jsoncons-jsonpath-abnf.md).

+Go to [JSONPath Comparison](https://cburgmer.github.io/json-path-comparison/) to see how jsoncons JsonPath compares with other implementations.

 #### Differences with Stefan Goessner's implementation

 - Stefan Goessner's implemention returns `false` in case of no match, but in a note he suggests an alternative is to return an empty array.